Spoonbaker/csc468-project/report/main.typ

 is centralized, and is all around simpler than hosting the API completely separately.
 This API will allow the frontend to communicate with the database.

-For the database, we will use Postgres.
+For the database, we will use Postgres, at least initially.
 Postgres has the ability to store text data such as article content in the `text` type, and, should we need it, can also store JSON efficiently and in a queryable manner in the `jsonb` type.
 We believe that for this project, any document-style data is best stored in a battle-tested DBMS like Postgres, as opposed to a dedicated document-only database like Mongo.
-If we have the time to have multiple global points of presence, Postgres supports replication, which should make things easier.
+If we have the time to have multiple global points of presence, we may consider a different DBMS.

 Also note that in @design below, the *User DB* and the *Article & Feed DB* will most likely be in the same Postgres instance for simplicity.